Lemoncode/angular-architecture-essentials/angular_8/angular dynamic components/00 basic example/carousel-demo/README.md

 </div>
 ```

-* For rendering an external template, we need a new tag, which is the so-called ng-container.A container allows us to basically use its property, which is called ngTemplateOutlet, and assign ita template, which gets passed in as a reference from the outside.
+* For rendering an external template, we need a new tag, which is the so-called _ng-container_.
+A container allows us to basically use its property, which is called ngTemplateOutlet, and assign it a template, which gets passed in as a reference from the outside.

 * ngTemplateOutletContext allow us feed it with data.